-The audit found that, with one exception, the planning and field activities undertaken by Halalt on W1632 complied in all significant respects, with the requirements of FRPA, WA and related regulations, as of May 2013.
+The audit found that, with two exceptions, the planning and field activities undertaken by the Penelakut First Nation on woodlot licence W0033 complied in all significant respects, with the requirements of FRPA, WA and related regulations, as of May 2013.

-The audit identified a situation of significant non-compliance relating to annual reporting requirements, as discussed in the Post-harvest Obligations section below.
+The audit identified two situations of significant non-compliance relating to bridge construction and annual reporting requirements, as discussed in the Structure Installation and Post-harvest Obligations sections below.